MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ### Task 2: Create and configure Azure Load Balancers handling inbound traffic

-In this task, you will TODO.
+In this task, you configure an Azure Load Balancer with static IP, backend pools, health probes, and load balancing rules to ensure efficient traffic distribution for your SAP HANA cluster.

 1. At the top of the [Azure portal](https://portal.azure.com) page, use the **Search resources, services, and docs** text box to search for and navigate to the **Load balancers** blade.